Is there any good about you?

 Daily reflection builds a healthy mind.
 When your child recounts an incident that happened in school or a weekend with their grandparents, a diary provides them with a safe outlet to release their emotions.

 Knowing how to express emotions is a vital life skill.
-Whether they are happy, upset, excited, or disappointed, projecting their emotions on a written diary can help them to sort out and understand their feelings more clearly.
-Sharing and jotting down what they have achieved promotes their self-esteem while releasing frustrations and concerns will aid in reducing the stress that your child may be facing.
+Whether they are happy or upset, projecting their emotions on a written diary can help them to sort out and understand their feelings more clearly.
+Jotting down what they have achieved promotes their self-esteem while releasing frustrations and concerns will aid in reducing the stress that your child may be facing.
 Either way, it will encourage emotional maturity and build resilience.

 As parents and caregivers, we try our best to listen and be involved in our children’s lives.
 However, a diary gives them a wonderful opportunity for some quiet time and self-reflection – without any interruptions to their thought process.